ory/docs/docs/ecosystem/styleguide/styleguide.md

 ### Avoid line breaks in names

 If a feature or product name contains spaces, don't split the name with a line break.
-When names change, it is more complicated to search or grep text that has line breaks.
+When names change, it's more complicated to search or grep text that has line breaks.

 ## Versions